djuarezg/djuarezg/README.md

 ## Computer engineer

-- 🔭 I’m currently working on automated installations, CI/CD and Linux support
+- 🔭 I’m currently a Data DevOps engineer
 - 📫 How to reach me: djuarezg@proton.me
 - 😄 Speaking: Spanish, English and French